1. OUT OF BOUNDS

-(The only exception to this rule being part of the wall between the 5th green and in front of the 6th Tee and bordering the 6th Fairway.
-This section of wall is deemed an integral part of the course
+(The section of wall between the 5th Green and the front of the 6th Tee and bordering the 6th Fairway is an integral part of the course).

 1.3.
-On the car park, the clubhouse and any of its paved surroundings.
+On the car park, the clubhouse and any surrounding paved areas.

-1.4 The area around the green keepers premises defined by a line of white stakes or a trench.
+1.4 The Greenkeepers’ premises defined by a line of white stakes or a trench.

 1.5.
-On the Practice Putting Green and its surrounds.
+On the Practice Putting Green adjacent to the 16th Tee.

-Objects defining out of bounds such as walls, fences, stakes, notices and railings, are not obstructions and are deemed to be ”fixed”.
+Objects defining out of bounds e.g. walls, fences, stakes, notices and railings, are not obstructions and are deemed to be ”fixed”.

 3. STAKED TREES

-Any bunkers out of play due to green keepers work are deemed “Through the Green” and “G.U.R.”.
+Any bunkers out of play due to greenkeepers’ work are deemed “G.U.R.”.